casey/intermodal/README.md

 | https://wiki.theory.org/index.php/Main_Page                 | Wiki with lots of information about all aspects of the BitTorrent protocol and implementations.   |
 | https://archive.org/details/2014_torrent_archive_organized) | Massive 158 GiB archive containing 5.5 million torrents, assembled in 2014.                       |
 | https://github.com/internetarchive/dweb-transport           | Github repository hosting The Internet Archive's distributed web and BitTorrent-related software. |

+## Acknowledgments

+The formatting of `imdl torrent show` is entirely copied from [torf](https://github.com/rndusr/torf-cli), an excellent command-line torrent creator, editor, and viewer.